MorrellLAB/MorrellLab.github.io/_compute/2020-05-27-File-Validation.md

 Please read the following prior to the discussion:

 - If you are not familiar with our pipeline, please skim through the main README page: [`sequence_handling`](https://github.com/MorrellLAB/sequence_handling).

+Slides from this discussion are available on the DoesNaughtCompute Github page [here](https://github.com/MorrellLAB/DoesNaughtCompute/blob/master/Past_sessions/DNC_Validating_Files.pdf).